2022 United States local elections: Mayoral elections

 In the 2022 Augusta mayoral election, Garnett Johnson defeated Steven Kendrick, succeeding the term-limited Hardie Davis.
 In the 2022 Louisville mayoral election, Democrat Craig Greenberg won the election against Republican Bill Dieruf to succeed another Democrat, Greg Fischer, who was term-limited.
 In the 2022 Henderson mayoral election, incumbent Democrat Debra March was ineligible to run for reelection due to term limits. and was succeeded by Michelle Romero.
-In the 2022 Boulder mayoral election, Kiernan McManus lost re-election in a landslide to Joe Hardy in the primary election.
+In the 2022 Boulder City mayoral election, Kiernan McManus lost re-election in a landslide to Joe Hardy in the primary election.
 In the 2022 North Las Vegas mayoral election, incumbent Republican John Jay Lee retired to run for governor of Nevada.
 He was succeeded by Pamela Goynes-Brown, the city's first Black mayor, after defeating Patricia Spearman.

 In the 2022 Austin mayoral election, incumbent Democrat Steve Adler was ineligible to run for reelection due to term limits.
 In the general election, state representative Celia Israel and former mayor Kirk Watson took the first two spots, leading realtor Jennifer Virden and several other candidates.
 Because no candidate received more than 50% of the vote, the race proceeded to a runoff election between Israel and Watson on December 13, which Watson won with 886 votes—the narrowest margin in over two decades.
 In the 2022 Laredo mayoral election, city councilman Mercurio Martinez III and doctor Victor Trevino advanced to a December 10 runoff, as incumbent Pete Saenz was term-limited.
 Trevin won out over Martinez.
 In the 2022 Lubbock mayoral election, incumbent Republican Dan Pope retired, and was succeeded by Tray Payne.
 In the 2022 Providence mayoral election, Brett Smiley, a Democrat, won the election unopposed.
 She succeed another Democrat, Jorge Elorza, who was term-limited.
 In the 2022 Newport News mayoral election, incumbent independent McKinley L. Price retired, and was succeeded by Phillip Jones.